allenai/dolma/configs/dolma3p5-resharding/14t/README.md

 - `--region` defaults to `us-east-1` and can be overridden directly or with `PMR_REGION`.
 - `--verbose` streams poormanray output and every new resharding-log line from active workers.
-Source downloads show s5cmd's per-file logs and final statistics instead of inferred transfer progress.
-Resharding logs cover source validation, document-selection passes, merge completion by output shard, and output upload progress.
+Source downloads show s5cmd's native progress statistics for every copy and its final operation totals.
+Resharding logs cover source validation, document-selection passes, aggregate merge progress, input/shard completion milestones, and output upload progress.
 - `--completion-poll-seconds` controls the worker-state and log polling interval; it defaults to 30 seconds.
 - `--profile` selects the AWS profile used for provisioning and worker setup.